EPO designated or elected

 The amount for further processing is calculated based on the number of pages in the file at the expiry of the time limit (Guidelines A-III 13.2).

-It is also possible to benefit from the provisions of R49.6 PCT, which allows, in the event of failure to perform one of the acts for entry into the national phase, reinstatement of rights if the non-observance of the time limit occurred despite due care required by the circumstances having been taken (« Notice from the European Patent Office dated 7 November 2007 concerning the withdrawal of reservations under the PCT« , OJ 2007, 692).
+It is also possible to benefit from the provisions of R49.6 PCT, which allows, in the event of failure to perform one of the acts for entry into the national phase, reinstatement of rights if the failure to observe the time limit occurred despite due care required by the circumstances having been taken (« Notice from the European Patent Office dated 7 November 2007 concerning the withdrawal of reservations under the PCT« , OJ 2007, 692).

 The requirements in terms of evidence are quite similar to those of A122 EPC (R49.6.c PCT and R49.6.d.ii PCT).